Kaliya Young, “The Identity Woman”, shares why we should have control over our own digital identities.

 “Should the system be architected in the similar way that OpenID is, where the identity provider is this province of British Columbia and every time I want to share my birthday, they have to phone home to that identity provider, to the province to find it out and believe it's true?
 Well, if that's the case then the government is becoming this hub that I have to go to all the time and it knows everywhere I share my birthdate and that's none of their business, even though they're the authoritative source of it.” she says.

-While trying to make this point, Young stresses how governments are still authoritative, and this concept of decentralized identity doesn’t take that authority away.
+While trying to make this point, Young stresses how governments are still authoritative, and this concept of decentralised identity doesn’t take that authority away.

-This form of decentralization and control with respect to our identity is known as self-sovereign identity (SSI).
+This form of decentralisation and control with respect to our identity is known as self-sovereign identity (SSI).